A Sparse Graph-Structured Lasso Mixed Model for Genetic Association with Confounding Correction: INTRODUCTION

 On the other hand, confounders like population structure will induce the spurious associations between the genotypes and phenotypes, caused by the deviation from the idealized i.i.d. assumption in statistics.
-Consequently, na\"ivly applying classic linear regression will lead to a substantial amount of false positive discoveries \cite{astle2009population}.
-Two popular approaches to address this is principal components analysis (PCA) \cite{price2006principal, patterson2006population} and linear mixed models \cite{kang2010variance, goddard2009genomic}.
-There is an increasing number of models proposed based on LMM due to the improvements that allow their application to human-scale genome data \cite{lippert2011fast,pirinen2013efficient}.
-The FaST-LMM-Select improves its performance by selecting a small number of SNPs systematically \cite{listgarten2012improved}.
-The BOLT-LMM requires fewer iterations and increases power by modeling more realistic, non-infinitesimal genetic architectures \cite{loh2015efficient}.
-The liability-threshold mixed linear model overcomes the LMM's limitation in case-control ascertainment \cite{hayeck2015mixed}.
+We demonstrate this issue in the Figure~\ref{fig:efsz} and Figure~\ref{fig:ppls}.
+Consequently, na\"ivly applying classic linear regression will lead to a substantial amount of false positive discoveries \citep{astle2009population}.
+Two popular approaches to address this is principal components analysis (PCA) \citep{price2006principal, patterson2006population} and linear mixed models \citep{goddard2009genomic, kang2010variance}.
+There is an increasing number of models proposed based on LMM due to the improvements that allow their application to human-scale genome data \citep{lippert2011fast,pirinen2013efficient}.
+The FaST-LMM-Select improves its performance by selecting a small number of SNPs systematically \citep{listgarten2012improved}.
+The BOLT-LMM requires fewer iterations and increases power by modeling more realistic, non-infinitesimal genetic architectures \citep{loh2015efficient}.
+The liability-threshold mixed linear model overcomes the LMM's limitation in case-control ascertainment \citep{hayeck2015mixed}. \cite{wang2022trade} recently studies the statistical properties and different tradeoffs when applying mixed models in GWAS.

-There have been several attempts to employ confounding correction and linkage mapping jointly \cite{fan2012variable,bondell2010joint,wang2016multiple}.
-Segura \textit{et al} have proposed a related multi-locus mixed model using step-wise forward selection \cite{segura2012efficient}.
-In parallel to our work, Rakitsch \textit{et al} introduced a model called lasso multi-marker mixed model (sLMM) to solve this problem but only considering one single trait \cite{rakitsch2013lasso}.
-Korte \textit{et al} extended the ability of LMM to carry out GWAS on correlated phenotypes.
-However, the proposed approach requires setting parameters for each pair of traits, and hence cannot scale to the large dataset \cite{korte2012mixed}.
+There have been several attempts to employ confounding correction and linkage mapping jointly \citep{bondell2010joint, fan2012variable, wang2016multiple, liu2017sparse, Wang2019, Dinga2020, Hatoum2020}.
+Segura \textit{et al.} have proposed a related multi-locus mixed model using step-wise forward selection \citep{segura2012efficient}.
+In parallel to our work, \cite{rakitsch2013lasso} introduced a model called lasso multi-marker mixed model (sLMM) to solve this problem but only considering one single trait. \cite{korte2012mixed} extended the ability of LMM to carry out GWAS on correlated phenotypes.
+However, the proposed approach requires setting parameters for each pair of traits, and hence cannot scale to the large dataset.

 In this article, we extend the recent solutions of sparse linear mixed model that can correct confounding factors and perform genetic association simultaneously further to account the relatedness between different traits.
 We propose a new-fashioned analysis method, named sparse graph-structured linear mixed model (sGLMM), that can reconstruct the convoluted phenotypic architecture in a dataset originated from different populations.
 The proposed model requires no prior knowledge of the individual relationship and is capable of learning the structured pattern in a way that is properly calibrated to the degrees of traits' relatedness.